 In November of 2018, Michigan voters passed Proposal 1, making the Great Lake State the 10th state in America to legalize recreational cannabis.
 Recreational sales are allowed at licensed and approved dispensaries as of Dec.
 1, 2019.
-Michigan has had legal medical marijuana since November of 2008 as well.
+The state's medical marijuana program is also well established, having passed into law November of 2008.

 Michigan's medical cannabis program, known as the Michigan Medical Marijuana Initiative, allows the usage of medical cannabis by patients with a qualifying debilitating condition.
 Additionally primary caregivers who are specified by qualifying patients will be allowed to possess and cultivate medical cannabis as well.